antoniobrandaodesign/ab_boilerplate/README.md

 ### Development and Production tasks: difference

 - Production
+    - Build is created in folder /builds/development
     - JavaScript files are compressed and obfuscated
     - JavaScript files are compiled WITHOUT source maps
     - CSS files are compressed
     - CSS files are compiled WITHOUT source maps
     - HTML files are compressed
 - Development
+    - Build is created in folder /builds/production
     - JavaScript files are compiled WITH source maps
     - JavaScript files are readable, NOT compressed
     - CSS files are readable, NOT compressed